robin102808/SuperLauncherFETest/README.md

 ### Alternatives to make the app better
 1. Could have used 1 table for both sections
-2. Could have added seperate components for Token and Wallets for displaying
+2. Could have added separate components for Token and Wallets for displaying
 3. Could have modularized the script and css files
 4. Could have added some tests
 5. Could have used TailwindCSS